 These first years of musical education determined the course of her later career.
 After graduating with honors from the Conservatorio del Liceo in Barcelona, Ana continued her studies with Dominique Vellard and Richard Levitt at the Schola Cantorum in Basel, Switzerland.

 Ana’s studies with Vellard kindled her interest in the music of oral traditions.
 Together, they have been researching the Spanish repertoire.
 Ana is drawn to this type of music because of its richness and the keys that it offers for the interpretation of certain early music repertoires.
-The ensemble Vox Suavis, in which she performs with Dominique Vellard and Baptiste Romain, is dedicated to this music.
+The ensemble Vox Suavis, in which she has been performing until 2016 with Dominique Vellard and Baptiste Romain, is dedicated to this music.

 Her recordings include Il primo libro de Francesca Caccini,(which was supported by Swiss National Radio) and La voz del olvido, recorded with Vox suavis on the French label Aparte.
 In this CD the 7 Cantigas de Amigo are framed by pieces from Spanish oral traditions.

 Ana Arnaz performs regularly in European festivals in Belgium, France (Festival de Musique Sacrée de Perpignan, Festival international du Thoronet, La folle Journée de Nantes, Via Aeterna), Holland (AMUZ), Germany (Uckermärkischen Musikwochen), Spain (Fundación Juan March, Festival Internacional del Camino de Santiago, International music Festival Espazos Sonoros) and Switzerland with ensembles such as La Cecchina, Vox Suavis and Gilles Binchois.
 She has also performed XX century music with the violinist Colleen Jennings, with whom she founded the ensemble Ex Luce color.
 Ana has given as well concerts of Spanish renaissance and baroque music at festivals such as the Houston Early Music Festival and the St. Gaudens Festival.
 She sings regularly in Switzerland with the Orchestra Crescendo performing later repertoire from Mendelssohn, Gounod, Fauré and Spohr.